 Remember that the above opinion is from someone who operates within the confines of Mainstream Medicine.
 When thinking and operating outside of its one-sided parameters, it is obvious that no drugs are necessary to reverse osteoporosis, as so many have already done following the Osteoporosis Reversal Program.

 I am 56 and according to my last bone density report I am now borderline osteoporosis.
 My question is concerning exercise.
 How do I know if I am doing enough to help reverse my scores?
 I realize that taking supplements and eating an alkaline diet is also part of the answer.
 I’m sure that any amount of exercise is better than no amount of exercise but I want to know what to do to make a difference that’s noticeable the next time I have my bone density test.

 Excellent question!
 Targeted exercises are crucial to preventing fractures and to maximize your bone-building endeavour.

-As I write in Chapter 13 of the Save Our Bones Program,
+As I write in Chapter 13 of the Osteoporosis Reversal Program,

 “Mehrsheed Sinaki and colleagues concluded that in post-menopausal women, the back strengthening effect of lifting small weights targeting the back muscles for a two year period maintained their back muscles stronger than those of women who did not exercise.
 And surprisingly, the strength in the back muscles of the exercising group remained stronger for a 10 year period as compared to the non-exercising group.
 Along with the muscles, the bones were also stronger, in particular the vertebrae.
 Here are more numbers from the study: the back strengthening exercises decreased the risk of fracture by almost three times.
 Alarmingly, those who did not practice the back exercise program had twice the chance of having a compression fracture or other painful spinal changes that could negatively affect posture as compared to the exercising group.”